-The Metropolitan Opera House opened on September 16, 1966 with the world premiere of Barber’s Antony and Cleopatra in a controversial production by Franco Zeffirelli, who not only wrote the libretto and directed, but also designed the lavish sets and costumes.
+The Metropolitan Opera House opened on September 16, 1966, with the world premiere of Samuel Barber’s Antony and Cleopatra in a controversial production by Franco Zeffirelli, who not only wrote the libretto and directed, but also designed the lavish sets and costumes.
 The production was conducted by Thomas Schippers and choreographed by Alvin Ailey.

 For over forty years, beginning in 1976, the Met reached new musical heights under the baton of music director James Levine, who was suspended by the Met in December 2017 for sexual assault allegations.